 Utilizing a mix of both generic and member-exclusive benefits

 Tiered loyalty programs - programs that offer participating members increasingly more benefits and features as they advance through specific status or member tiers - are already proven as a successful type of loyalty program.
 The gamification aspect and allure of exclusive perks for higher-tier members is a great motivator.
 However in some cases it’s better to offer specific types of benefits to all members rather than a select few.
 This is especially true if it’s a benefit that every member can use.
 For example, while not every program member of a clothing retailer would want to participate in a VIP one-on-one styling appointment with a brand employee, the majority of program members probably would take advantage of free shipping.

-While it may seem counterintuitive to offer a member-only benefit to every customer, the intent behind these changes was to evolve the shopping experience for every type of customer.
+While it may seem counterintuitive to start offering a member-only benefit to every customer, the purpose behind these changes was to evolve the shopping experience for every type of customer.
 Both new customers and DD Perks members received more flexibility to choose how they want to order and pay, while earning points and rewards became significantly easier for current program members.

-A major reason for this change was direct feedback from Dunkin Donuts customers, who wanted more convenience and customization when it came to ordering and purchasing products.
-As with any type of relationship, communication and recognition is critical for any brand looking to build long-term customer loyalty.
-By listening and incorporating this type of customer feedback directly to improve their program, Dunkin Donuts was able to elevate their program participation and growth rate.
+A major driver of this change was direct feedback from Dunkin' Donuts customers, who wanted more convenience and customization when it came to ordering and purchasing products.
+As with any type of relationship, communication is critical for any brand looking to build long-term customer loyalty.
+By listening and incorporating this type of customer feedback directly to improve their program, Dunkin' Donuts was able to elevate their program participation and growth rate.
 By the end of Q2 for fiscal 2019 the average weekly sales for mobile ordering had increased by 30% and 1 million new members had been added to the loyalty program.

 If you're looking for ways to build better customer relationships, Brandmovers can help!
 Reach out to us today.